meremeev/tensor-glue/README.md

 Generic tensor library is intended to bridge a gap between CPU and GPU computational devices in heterogeneous applications.

 Currently the library provides only one implementation based on CUDA Unified Memory - *ManagedTensor<T>* which provide smooth synchronization across GPU and CPU domains and across multiple GPU devices.
+This implementation is still WIP.

 Supported data types: *int8*, *int64*, *float*, *double*.